 Review by Mr. JEAN MICHEL B. Published on April 17, 2023

-It's good, but it lacks a bit of freshness, giving it an overall heavy feel, though upon closer inspection, the characteristics of the different grape varieties come through.
-The ripe fruitiness of the peppery Grenache from Sarah, but also the lack of maturity in the Mourvèdre, whose tannins need to soften to bring out complexity and eliminate the bitterness still perceptible in Mourvèdres that are too young.
-In short, for me, a 3.5 for now.
+It’s good, but it lacks a bit of freshness, which gives it an overall heavy feel, although upon closer inspection, you can discern the characteristics of the different grape varieties.
+There’s the ripe fruitiness of the peppery Grenache from Sarah, but also the lack of maturity in the Mourvèdre—whose tannins need to soften to bring out complexity and eliminate the bitterness still perceptible in overly young Mourvèdres.
+In short, I’d give it a 3.5 for now.

 See all reviews from this customer

-A full-bodied wine with a solid structure, yet rich and approachable, featuring lovely, well-integrated tannins that should mellow with age.
-It offers a certain aromatic complexity with notes of ripe black fruit, tapenade, cocoa, and spices.
+A full-bodied wine with a solid structure, yet rich and approachable, featuring lovely, supportive tannins that should mellow with age.
+It offers a certain aromatic complexity with flavors of cooked black fruits, tapenade, cocoa, and spices.
 A powerful, warm, and peppery finish.
 Rating: 3.7.
-The good value for money of this "wine for friends," with fruit enhanced by partial carbonic maceration, makes it an ideal companion for a Pied-Noir-style royal couscous with a hint of harissa.
+The excellent value for money of this “wine for friends”—with fruit flavors enhanced by partial carbonic maceration—makes it an ideal companion for a Pied-Noir-style royal couscous with a hint of harissa.

 See all reviews from this customer